vanling/docs/configuration/flows/operations.md

 **Emit Events** toggles the operation's "visibility" throughout Directus.
 For example, if togged on, this operation will trigger relevant event hooks in other flows or custom extensions.
 If toggled off, the operation will not trigger other event hooks.
-This is useful in the situation where you have a flow being triggered by `<collection>.items.update` which contains an operation that then tries to update another a item in that `<collection>`.
+This is useful in the situation where you have a flow being triggered by `<collection>.items.update` which contains an operation that then tries to update another item in that `<collection>`.
 Typically, this would throw an infinite loop of updated items.
 However, if you toggle **Emit Events** off, then the operation within the flow no longer triggers other event hooks.